 f.
 If there are any questions or concerns about any of the customer-furnished information, an EPE representative will contact the customer to resolve these issues.

 g.
 Upon approval, an EPE representative will contact the customer and the customer can start construction.

 After construction of the generation system has been completed and received final electrical inspection by the authority having jurisdiction, the customer must contact EPE at firstname.lastname@example.org to request field inspection and meter installation.
 The purpose of the inspection is to verify that facility construction conforms to the representation presented in the Agreement and its attachments.
 Please do not energize your system until after EPE has performed its inspection and replaced the existing meter with a bi-directional meter.

 After the interconnection facility has been approved by EPE, EPE will identify the location as an EPE Distributed Generation (DG) Interconnection site by means of a label on the meter box or adjacent to the meter box.
 Along with written authorization, EPE will return one of the fully executed Agreement originals to the customer.

 5. NET METERING

-As a DG metering customer, with an approved Interconnection Application, you have the option to select the installation of a net meter.
+As a DG metering customer, with an approved Interconnection Application, you will have a bi-directional and REC meters installed by EPE.
 Net consumption is charged at the applicable rate and net production is credited based on EPE’s Rate Schedule No. 48;

-If you have any questions or would like more information, please send an e-mail to El Paso Electric's Corporate Development Dept. at firstname.lastname@example.org or contact Jessica Sosa at (915)543- 5876 or Angie Rodriguez at (915) 521-4465.
+If you have any questions or would like more information, please send an e-mail to El Paso Electric's Renewables Development Dept. at email@example.com or contact Angie Rodriguez at (915) 521-4465.